Places To Go

 Access: Open park.
 Observe posted park hours.

-Located along the shoreline and forming the eastern end of the national historical park, this three-acre peace park commemorates the sister city relationship established in 1961 between the City of Richmond and Shimada, Japan.
+Located along the scenic shoreline of Richmond, California, Shimada Friendship Park forms the eastern end of the national historical park.
+This serene three-acre peace park commemorates the sister city relationship established in 1961 between the City of Richmond and Shimada, Japan.
+The park serves as a symbol of peace, friendship, and the enduring bond between these two cities, promoting cultural exchange and mutual understanding.

 Richmond Marina Bay Trail